Brand eCommerce from a risk hedging perspective

 Brand eCommerce, by definition generating revenue from a brand’s online store, has been a growing trend and a successful one.
 We have seen the rise of many fast-moving challenger brands that have swooped the market shares of already established leaders by providing a personalized shopping experience in their online stores.
 The Indian eCommerce market is expected to reach 200 billion dollars by 2026.
 Not just on the B2C front but also in the form of online stores that are proving instrumental for B2B businesses.
 In a survey conducted by a reputed global eCommerce company with a sample size of 500 successful B2B organizations, 80% of the companies accepted orders and payments via their websites.

-Although brand eCommerce is transforming into a dominant revenue-generating channel, I plan to look at it from a risk hedging perspective and bring into limelight how some brands have made themselves immune to certain business risks through brand eCommerce.
+Although brand eCommerce is transforming into a dominant revenue-generating channel, I plan to look at it from a risk hedging perspective and bring into the limelight how some brands have made themselves immune to certain business risks through brand eCommerce.

 RISK OF MISSING OUT ON MARKET TRENDS